juntylpro1/secure-enterprise/manual-customize.md

 ### `provider.tf`
 {: #customize-provider}

-The `provider.tf` file contains required information about which provider, API key, and region that consumers need to use.
+The `provider.tf` file contains required information about which provider, API key, and region that users are required to use.

 This information is pulled in from the `variables.tf` file.
-If you need to make changes, best practice is to update the [`varaiables.tf`](#customize-variables) file.
+If you need to make changes, update the [`varaiables.tf`](#customize-variables) file.
 {: important}

 #### Example of a `provider.tf` file